The last installment of the update—home stuff

 Sam and I are adjusting to sleeping at a new height.
 Yes—height.
 I’ve lusted after a captain’s bed for some time, because of the storage possibilities and how much more walker/wheelchair friendly our bedroom would be if we could remove some of the furniture that would be made extraneous by real under-bed storage.
 Well, we got one via Freecycle this past week!

-It’s a queen size frame, so our current (very, very good) mattress and box frame fit.
+It’s a queen-size frame, so our current (very, very good) mattress and box frame fit.
 That was an important consideration.
-And the headboard is really neat, with shelves that are very handy for one of the alarm clocks, and my glasses, and tissues, and so on.
+And the headboard is really neat, with shelves that are very handy for one of the alarm clocks, my glasses, tissues, and so on.

 It is an imposing edifice!
 We will no longer be chasing our shoes and other items out from under the bed, nor can the cats hide under the bed.
 There’s one less reason to run the Roomba (it does a good job of chasing dust bunnies out from under beds).
 And we have twelve big drawers of additional storage!

 The donor was a real gem.
 She actually brought the bed here to us, since we don’t have a truck.
 It took her two loads to do it, too, in her tiny little pick-up.
 She told me that she just wanted to be sure that it went to a good home.
 Her mother was with her and told Sam that it was her late partner’s bed and that it pained her to see it.
 I thanked her publicly for going above and beyond anything that could possibly be expected, and we’ll be paying that kindness forward for some time.

 The attic is insulated, as of Friday!
 That should make a nice difference in our utility bills and winter comfort.
 Now we need to get into the crawl space and find the source of a draft (and mouse entry!) under the kitchen cabinets/dishwasher, and we’ll be quite snug.